wiz-sec-public/peach-framework/README.md

 3. There is no standard for transparency – while some vendors are very forthcoming about the details of their security boundaries, others share very little about them.
 This makes it harder for customers to manage the risks of using cloud applications.
 This pattern led us to develop PEACH , with the goal of modelling tenant isolation in cloud applications, evaluating security posture, and outlining ways to improve it if necessary.

+This inspired us to create **PEACH**, a tenant isolation framework for cloud applications, based on the lessons we've learned in our cloud vulnerability research.

 ### Using PEACH

 The first part of the security review process involves a tenant isolation review.
 This isolation review analyzes the risks associated with customer-facing interfaces and determines: